yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 authors: ["Ariana Yekrangi"]
 slug: "how-trumps-plan-turned-genocide-into-a-pr-triumph"
 url: "how-trumps-plan-turned-genocide-into-a-pr-triumph"
-description: "Israel never stopped killing, and Trump’s 'ceasefire' became the empire’s most effective cover-up.
-The genocide continued, only now our media, ever at Israel’s service, are helping Trump to manufacture the illusion."
+description: "    While Israel continued its killing, Trump’s 'ceasefire' served as an effective cover-up, with our media helping to manufacture the illusion."
 categories:
 - "Human Rights"
 - "World Peace"